Powerledger (POWR) Price Reaches $0.30 on Major Exchanges

-Powerledger (POWR) traded down 0.5% against the U.S. dollar during the 1 day period ending at 7:00 AM E.T. on February 4th.
-During the last week, Powerledger has traded 5.1% lower against the U.S. dollar.
-One Powerledger token can now be bought for approximately $0.30 or 0.00000701 BTC on popular exchanges.
-Powerledger has a total market capitalization of $145.26 million and $4.39 million worth of Powerledger was traded on exchanges in the last day.
+Powerledger (POWR) traded up 1.6% against the U.S. dollar during the 1-day period ending at 7:00 AM E.T. on February 9th.
+Powerledger has a total market capitalization of $146.28 million and approximately $6.11 million worth of Powerledger was traded on exchanges in the last 24 hours.
+During the last week, Powerledger has traded 1.2% lower against the U.S. dollar.
+One Powerledger token can now be bought for approximately $0.30 or 0.00000647 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.